-The plan recognises the urgency of NHS leaders acting and creating an organisational culture where everyone feels that they belong – in particular, improving the experience of staff from minority backgrounds.
-Therefore, trusts across England will be demonstrating how they have undertaken action to support LGBTQ+ equality in the workplace.
+The theme for LGBT+ History Month was body, mind and spirit.
+The NHS People Plan recognises the urgency of NHS leaders acting and creating an organisational culture where everyone feels that they belong – in particular, improving the experience of staff from minority backgrounds.
+Therefore, trusts across England had the opportunity to demonstrate how they had undertaken action to support LGBTQ+ equality in the workplace.

 During the COVID-19 pandemic, LGBTQ+ people have faced a unique set of health challenges, including increased isolation and prolonged exposure to hostile environments.

-Due to the pandemic there will be fewer in-person events taking place within the NHS in 2021, however there are still many ways NHS trusts will be encouraging staff to get involved.
+Due to the pandemic there were fewer in-person events taking place within the NHS in 2021, however there were many ways NHS trusts supported the campaign.

-- The Health and Care LGBTQ+ Leaders Network and Mental Health Network are hosting a webinar ‘Supporting the mental health of young people who identify as LGBTQ+’ on 25 February.
-Book your place.
+- The Health and Care LGBTQ+ Leaders Network and Mental Health Network hosted a webinar ‘Supporting the mental health of young people who identify as LGBTQ+’ on 25 February.

-- LGBTQ+ networks across the NHS will be highlighting the importance of networks as highlighted by research published by Dr Anna Einarsdottir at the University of York.
-The University are screening a film on 23 February inspired by the research, the film tells the story of Natasha, a lesbian cisgender media officer at Greenwell Trust.
-Register for the event.
+- LGBTQ+ networks across the NHS promoted the importance of staff networks as highlighted by research published by Dr Anna Einarsdottir at the University of York.
+The University screened a film on 23 February inspired by the research, the film tells the story of Natasha, a lesbian cisgender media officer at Greenwell Trust.

-- Mersey Care NHS Foundation Trust is hosting a talk and testing session to highlight the services they provide.
-It’s taking place on 28 February 2-6pm at the Armistead Centre which provides free and confidential sexual health and wellbeing support and advice to Liverpool’s Lesbian, Gay, Bisexual and Transgender (LGBTQI+) community.
+- Mersey Care NHS Foundation Trust hosted a talk and testing session to highlight the services they provide.
+It took place on 28 February at the Armistead Centre which provides free and confidential sexual health and wellbeing support and advice to Liverpool’s Lesbian, Gay, Bisexual and Transgender (LGBTQI+) community.

-- Northumbria Healthcare Trust have a comprehensive programme of activities including a learning session ‘Everything you wanted to know but were afraid to ask’, with a focus on trans issues.
+- Northumbria Healthcare Trust had a comprehensive programme of activities including a learning session ‘Everything you wanted to know but were afraid to ask’, with a focus on trans issues.

-- North West Boroughs Healthcare NHS Foundation Trust has a week of themed activities which include; the history of the LGBT+ community over the decades; a guide to terminology; intersectionality for LGBT+ communities and the history of drag queens and recent drag cultural influences on social media and language.
+- North West Boroughs Healthcare NHS Foundation Trust held a week of themed activities which included; the history of the LGBT+ community over the decades; a guide to terminology; intersectionality for LGBT+ communities and the history of drag queens and recent drag cultural influences on social media and language.

-- Leicestershire Partnership NHS Trust and Northamptonshire Healthcare NHS Foundation Trust are hosting a meeting focusing on the mind, body and spirit.
-Taking place Monday 22 February, 9.30am – 1.30pm.
-Confirmed speakers include Dr Michael Brady, national LGBT advisor, Tim Couchman, equality and diversity lead and Spectrum Staff Network.
-To book your place please email Kartik.Bhalla@leicspart.nhs.uk.
+- Leicestershire Partnership NHS Trust and Northamptonshire Healthcare NHS Foundation Trust hosted a meeting focusing on the mind, body and spirit on Monday 22 February, 9.30am – 1.30pm.
+Speakers included Dr Michael Brady, national LGBT advisor, Tim Couchman, equality and diversity lead and Spectrum Staff Network.

 - The Health and Care LGBTQ+ Leaders Network has produced a comprehensive set of resources to challenge, inform both policy and practice on behalf of LGBTQ+ staff.
 Find out more about the free network and access their resources.